Girls and Puberty

 Once your period starts, the PMS symptoms usually disappear.
 It's helpful to exercise during PMS and your period in order to boost your mood and help you feel your best.
 If your mood is lower than normal, talk to your health care provider about your feelings.

 Some girls have a decrease in self-esteem and body satisfaction if they hit puberty earlier than their friends.
 Other girls feel different if they enter puberty later than their friends do.
-That's why it's important to understand what's happening in your body, and realize that every girl goes through the same changes -- some sooner, some later.
-But if you have not gone through puberty by age 14, including menstruating, you should see your primary health care practitioner.
+That's why it's important to understand what's happening to your body, and realize that every girl goes through the same changes -- some sooner, some later.
+But if you have not gone through puberty by age 14, including menstruating, you should see your health care provider.

 It's important to eat a balanced diet, exercise daily, get plenty of sleep, and stay at a healthy weight during this time.
-Continue to see your primary health care provider for regular checkups, so you can feel your best and have someone knowledgeable to go to with your questions.
+Continue to see your primary health care provider for regular checkups, so you can feel your best and have someone knowledgeable to go to with your questions or coincerns.